Friday, April 17, 2020 from 1pm-5pm and Saturday, April 18, 2020 from 8am-5pm

 2. Demonstrate safe and simple Botox injections and dermal and subdermal facial fillers

 3. Achieve clinical competence by proctoring procedures performed by the attendants.

 4. Achieve clinical competence in glabella Botox, lip augmentation, and reduction of naso-labial furrows.

-1. Lectureship module with examination.
-The student must successfully pass (80%) on thewritten exam to advance to the clinical training module
+1. Completion of lectures and examination.
+The student must successfully pass (80%) on the written exam to advance to the clinical training.

 2. Students must review key articles and demonstrate critical comprehension of patient safety.